 - Settings File: The administrator can set ADMIN\HSEQUAL.
 The default value, 1, specifies Handset equalization that is optimized for acoustic TIA 810/920 performance unless otherwise superseded by Local Procedure or User Option.
-The alternate value, 2, specifies HAC. - Local Procedure: When users are denied access to Options for administrative reasons, but individual users need an equalization value other than the one in the settings file, the HSEQUAL Local Procedure provides another method to administer the deskphone with the audio equalization value that you require.
+The alternate value, 2, specifies HAC. - Local Procedure: When users are denied access to Options for administrative reasons, but individual users need an equalization value other than the one in the settings file, the HSEQUAL Craft Procedure provides another method to administer the deskphone with the audio equalization value that you require.
+Use the Craft password to gain access to the Admin Procedures screen.
+The default password is 27238.
 "Default" uses the settings file value unless superseded by User Option.
-"Audio Opt." is optimized for TIA-810/920 acoustic performance, and "HAC Opt." is optimized for HAC telecoil performance.

-- User Option: The user can select "Default" by which the deskphone uses the settings file value (unless superseded by Local Procedure), "Audio Opt." which uses Handset equalization that is optimized for acoustic TIA 810/920 performance, or "HAC Opt." which uses Handset equalization that is optimized for electrical FCC Part 68 HAC telecoil performance. - Handset equalization options are effected in the following order: - a.
+"Audio Opt." is optimized for TIA-810/920 acoustic performance, and "HAC Opt." is optimized for HAC telecoil performance. - User Option: The user can select "Default" by which the deskphone uses the settings file value (unless superseded by Local Procedure), "Audio Opt." which uses Handset equalization that is optimized for acoustic TIA 810/920 performance, or "HAC Opt." which uses Handset equalization that is optimized for electrical FCC Part 68 HAC telecoil performance. - Handset equalization options are effected in the following order: - a.
 The deskphone uses the User Option value if selected and saved. - b.
 If a Local Procedure value was selected and saved, the deskphone uses the local procedure value. - c.
 If a Settings file value is specified and saved the deskphone uses that value. - d.
 If none of the above options are set, the deskphone uses Handset equalization that is optimized for TIA-810/920 acoustic performance.